Mortgage Lending School

 The IBA Foundation, Inc. prides itself on providing members with one of the best nonprofit banker education programs in the country.
 The highly acclaimed Mortgage Lending School addresses the most immediate and relevant training needs of the financial industry.

-We know that bankers demand a strong return on education, “ROE,” in terms of dollars, time, and effort spent.
-You can count on this school to provide:
+We know that bankers demand a strong return on education, “ROE,” in terms of dollars, time and effort spent.

-• Practical, hands-on curriculum designed for learning by doing and for easy application at the bank.
+• Practical, hands-on curriculum designed for learning by doing and for easy application at the bank;

-• Small class size to increase networking opportunities and personalized instruction.
+• Small class size to increase networking opportunities and personalized instruction;

-• A school designed and governed by bankers and taught by experienced bankers and consultants; and
+• A school designed and governed by bankers and taught by experienced bankers and consultants;

 Event Dates

-Tuesday, September 17, 2024 to Thursday, September 19, 2024
+Tuesday, September 22, 2026 to Thursday, September 24, 2026

 Location